plopcas/retrolog/content/posts/a-pragmatic-approach-to-roadmapping.md

 #### 6. Reconcile with OKRs

 Let's think for a minute about what we have.
 We have a list of things that we want to build as an area (area meaning the part of the business you are roadmapping for, made out of a subset of the total of teams in the organisation).
 We know how those different things relate to each other in terms of dependencies.
-And we roughly know whose best placed to own each of the work streams.
+And we roughly know who is best placed to own each of the work streams.

 The are two missing pieces still.